-Discipline of Occupational Therapy, School of Health Sciences, University of Galway, Ireland
+1Discipline of Occupational Therapy, School of Health Sciences, University of Galway, Ireland

-Occupational injustice describes situations where individuals, groups or communities are prevented from participation in activities that promote health due to factors beyond their control.
+Occupational injustice describes situations where individuals, groups or communities are prevented from participation in activities that promote health due to factors beyond their control1.
 Occupational therapy graduates need to understand health through this human rights lens in order to work therapeutically with diverse communities.
 Student reflections following an Occupational Science module showed that they had a considerable emotional response when learning about examples of global injustice e.g. child labour, gender discrimination and climate disruption to livelihoods - often using the phrase "ignorance is bliss".
 Students need to be supported to move through this emotional response to considering action.
-Recognising ones' agency and skills to take action is instrumental in helping people move from emotional response to action in other huge global challenges.
-This short communication will describe the process of redesigning a module using Challenge.
+Recognising ones' agency and skills to take action is instrumental in helping people move from emotional response to action in other huge global challenges2.
+This short communication will describe the process of redesigning a module using Challenge-Based Learning3 to help occupational therapy students see themselves as potential agents of social change.